 - You need reinforced windows but also want to block visibility

-Benefits of Dual-Function Films:
+Benefits of Dual-Function Film

-- Faster installation process
+- Faster installation

 Other Considerations: Toronto-Specific Factors

-Living in the Greater Toronto Area brings unique factors into play when choosing window film:
+When comparing privacy window film vs security window film, living in the Greater Toronto Area brings unique factors into play when choosing window film:

 1. Urban Density

-Toronto’s high-rise neighborhoods, row housing, and tight alleyways make privacy a growing concern—especially with windows facing other homes or buildings.
+Toronto’s high-rise neighborhoods, row housing, and tight alleyways make privacy a growing concern especially with windows facing other homes or buildings.
 Privacy film helps reduce exposure without needing blinds or curtains.

 2. Break-In Rates